GL Communications Inc.

 Overview

 GL's TRAU Analyzer is used to non-intrusively monitor TRAU frames at the A-bis interface (BTS to BSC links), and A-ter interface (BSC to MSC links).
 Application can automatically detect and capture TRAU frames of half rate (HR-8 kbps) or full rate (FR-16 kbps).
-Various codecs such as FR, EFR, AMR, and HR are used for compression/decompression of speech.
-TRAU frames are decoded as per the specifications GSM 08.60 V 7.2.1 Release and GSM 08.61 V 7.2.2 Release.
+Various codecs such as FR, EFR, AMR, AMR-WB, HR and Data are used for compression/decompression of speech.
+TRAU frames are decoded as per the specifications GSM 08.60 V 8.2.0 Release and GSM 08.61 V 8.1.0 Release.

 Analysis of TRAU calls, including detail statistics, wave graph, oscilloscope, spectral display for various codecs can be done using TRAU Packet Data Analysis (PDA) feature.
-It also allows users to play voice files to speaker, write speech data to a file, filter calls, detect digits and view graphs such as Active Calls, and Traffic Monitoring to identify the frames and classify traffic.
+It also allows users to play voice files to speaker, write speech data to a file, filter calls, detect digits and view graphs such as Active Calls, and Traffic Monitoring to identify Full Rate and Half Rate traffic with traffic type and direction in a pictorial format.

 Main Features

-• Summary view displays TRAU Frame type, Frame Direction, Speech Frame classification, Time Alignment, CRC and so on.
+• Summary View displays TRAU Frame type, Frame Direction, Speech Frame classification, Time Alignment, CRC, RIF, AMR mode, AMR-WB mode and so on in a tabular format.

-• Supports filtering and search features based on various TRAU frame direction, type, time alignment, CRC, and more
+• Supports filtering and search based on various TRAU frame direction, type, time alignment, CRC, and more.

-• Exports detailed and summary information to a comma delimited file for subsequent import into a database or spreadsheet
+• Exports Summary View information to a comma delimited file for subsequent import into a database or spreadsheet.

 Additional features supported by real-time analyzer are:

-• Variations accommodated in the software are inverted or non-inverted data, byte reversal or non-reversal
+• Variations accommodated in the software are inverted or non-inverted data.

 Additional features supported by Offline TRAU Analyzer:

-The real-time TRAU analyzer application is invoked from the main menu of GL's T1/E1 Analyzer.
+The real-time TRAU analyzer application is invoked from the main menu of GL's T1 E1 Analyzer.
 The offline TRAU analyzer is invoked from the installation directory of the offline TRAU Analyzer.
-The analyzer displays summary, detail and hex dump view in different panes.
-The summary pane displays Direction, Frame Number, Time, Length, Error, CRC, RIF, Frame Sync, Time Alignment and more.
-User can select a frame in summary view to analyze and decode each frame in the detail view.
+The analyzer displays Summary, Detail and Hex dump View in different panes.
+The Summary View displays Direction, Frame Number, Time, Length, Error, CRC, Frame Sync, Time Alignment, RIF, AMR mode, and AMR-WB mode and more.
+User can select a frame in Summary View to analyze and decode each frame in the Detail View.
 The selected frame is analyzed and decoded according to TRAU frame specifications.
-The Hex dump view displays the frame information in HEX and ASCII format.
+The Hex dump View displays the frame information in HEX and ASCII format.

 Real-time and Offline Analysis

 Users can capture and analyze TRAU frames using either real-time or offline analysis.
-The recorded trace file can then be analyzed offline and exported to ASCII file, or printed.
-The raw data capturing requires user to specify timeslots, bit inversion, octet bit reversion, user/network side, and hyper channels.
-The Recorded trace file can be played back on T1/E1 using the TRAU Traffic Playback application.
+The recorded trace file can be used for offline analysis or exported to a comma-delimited file, or ASCII file.
+The raw data capturing requires user to specify timeslots, bit inversion, user/network side, and hyper channels.
+The Recorded trace file can be played back on T1 E1 using the TRAU Traffic Playback application.

 TRAU analyzer can decode TRAU speech frames, which uses the codecs given below